bnielsen1965/wska/README.md

 ### Methods

 After a WebSocketKeepAlive instance is created it will include a few methods for control of the connection state.

+#### WebSocketKeepAlive.setProtocols(protocols)

+Set new websocket protocols value.
+Used to modify the protocol headers sent when a reconnect happens, I.E. if an access token has changed since the last connection.

+#### WebSocketKeepAlive.setOptions(options)

+Set new websocket options.

 #### WebSocketKeepAlive.getWebSocket()